SailTimer: Optimal Tacks and TTD®

 However, the most important problem with GPS chartplotters/apps using a tacking angle to display laylines is this: the optimal laylines depend on both your speed and tacking distance, but the tacking angle only accounts for speed.
 You need speed as well as distance to solve the Helmsman's Dilemma, and find the optimal tacks.
 If a GPS chartplotter or app displays a layline based on a tacking angle and then later measures the distance of the laylines produced, that will not give you the optimal tacking angles that will get you there fastest.
-The tacking angle does not give a precise distance.
-To find the optimal laylines, both speed and tacking distance are required.
-As many sailors know, being off by just 4 or 5 degrees could make a difference of many minutes for when you cross the finish line.
+And as many sailors know, being off by just 4 or 5 degrees could make a difference of many minutes for when you cross the finish line.

 Fortunately, the inexpensive SailTimer app simplifies all of this.
 It can use default polar plots or can learn custom polar plots for your individual sailboat.
 It lets you plan your tacking route and TTD® (Tacking Time to Destination) even while still at the dock (which is another thing that is not possible using a GPS chartplotter with VMG; VMG can only be measured while underway).